scijava/scijava-jupyter-kernel/README.md

 # Activate the `java_env` environment
 source install java_env

-# Check the kernels have been installed
+# Check the kernel has been installed
 jupyter kernelspec list

 # Launch your favorite Jupyter client